githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

 ### Reading the Current Time in JS

-Clearly, we need to be able read the current time in order to make a running clock.
+Clearly, we need to be able to read the current time in order to make a running clock.
 Let us first declare as follows the interface of a function for reading the current time: